juh-ng/Conceptual-Database-Design-E-commerce/README.md

-# Projeto Conceitual: E-COMMERCE
+# Concept Project: E-COMMERCE

-# Sobre o projeto
+# About

-Este projeto é um modelo conceitual de um banco de dados contruído durante a realização do primeiro desafio *Refinando um modelo conceitual de Banco de Dados E-COMMERCE*, da trilha: Formação SQL Database Specialist
+This project is a conceptual model of a database built during the realization of the first challenge *Refining a conceptual model of E-COMMERCE Database*, of the track: SQL Database Specialist Training